rpires71/milestone2/README.md

 ---

-## User Stories for Homepage/About Us
+## User Stories for the About Us Page
 [⬆ Back to Table of contents](#table-of-contents)

 **(must-have)**